 - A spark test is an excellent method to identify metals.
 But you must have identified sample metals to compare them with your workpieces.
 To do a spark test, you grind the metals and observe their sparks.
 But remember that the stainless part needs its own wheel to avoid iron particle contamination that will lead to rust.

 Most stainless steel grades generate long yellow sparks without any forks.
 Carbon steel generates long yellow-red sparks with many forks.
 Forks are patterns resembling a fork where the spark ends.

 Identifying the type and grade of each metal is harder.

 There are three basic stainless steel types:

 - The most common stainless steel grades, such as the 304 (or 18/8), belong to the austenitic type.
-Most cookware and food containers are made from austenitic steel.
+Most cookware and food containers are made of this type.
 Austenitic is the easiest stainless type to weld.

-- However, you might have ferritic stainless steel used for decorative or heat-resisting components.
+- However, you may have ferritic stainless used for decorative or heat-resisting components.
 This type is harder to weld.

-- Finally, you might have martensitic stainless used for cutting tools.
-This type is the hardest to weld and needs preheating and further post-welding heat treatment.
+- Finally, you may have martensitic stainless for cutting tools.
+It is the hardest to weld and needs preheating and further post-welding heat treatment.

-A magnet doesn’t stick on austenitic steel or might attract slightly some grades that went through cold hardening.
+A magnet doesn’t stick to austenitic steel or may attract slightly some grades that went through cold hardening.
 The other two types stick to a magnet like carbon steel.

 You can weld ferritic and martensitic stainless to carbon steel without preheating by following this guide.
 But only when you: